flyingace/generate-react-component/README.md

 ```bash
 yo react-component
 ```
-and answer the questions when prompted and the generator should add the following files and directories inside of the `components` directory:
+and answer the questions when prompted.
+The generator should add the following files and directories inside of the `components` directory:
 ```
 ComponentName
 |— ComponentName.jsx